Staff Sgt. Emily “MJ” McAleesejergins

 As a vocalist, it is difficult to whittle down a very long list of influences.
 There are so many different styles and voice types that have inspired me.
 As a big musical theater buff, Julie Andrews and Rosemary Clooney are both on my short list.
 My very first aspiration as a little four-year-old, was to sound like Jodi Benson, the voice of Ariel in The Little Mermaid.
 Now I pursue the flexibility and range to be the best vocal chameleon I can be!

 In 2003, I joined the Army National Guard as a vocalist and percussionist with the 38th Infantry Division Band in Indianapolis.
 I spent 12 years serving the Guard as a vocalist on two Army Soldier Show tours, two Army Birthday Balls, and in three National Guard Bands.

-Currently, I’m studying photography and videography to better capture the amazing moments provided to me by the West Point Band.
-I also work in the Social Media Shop as a representative for the Benny Havens Band.
+Currently, I’m studying photography and videography to better capture amazing moments with the West Point Band.
+I also work in the social media shop as a representative for the Benny Havens Band.
 Along with those duties, I serve on the Benny Havens Band Production Team.
 I also love to bake and have really enjoyed learning the art of sweet treats.

 I knew I wanted to be a musician when…

 I was three years old when I knew music was forever a part of my life.
 I sang “Come on Ring Those Bells” with my mother at church.
 I grew up next to the piano singing hymns while my mom practiced for Sundays.